chandap1717-pixel/prism-anonymous/README.md

   --pred_len 48
 ```

-During local testing, you may use an absolute data path such as `/path/to/datasets`.
-For anonymous release, please avoid committing machine-specific paths into the repository.
+During local testing, an external data path can be specified with `--data_root`.
+The default examples above use `./datasets` for portability.

 ## Build lag-aware causal prior